About us

 30 Years of Building Software

 I've been writing code for over three decades.
 My journey started in the early 90s, and since then I've worked across the full stack - from backend systems and databases to frontend interfaces and infrastructure.
-Currently, I work as a Lead Platform Architect, specialising in Kubernetes, DevOps, and cloud infrastructure.
+Currently, I work as a Lead Platform Architect, specializing in Kubernetes, DevOps, and cloud infrastructure.

 I'm also the creator of hetzner-k3s, an open-source tool with over 3,100 stars on GitHub that helps developers deploy Kubernetes clusters easily.
 Building tools that make other developers' lives easier is something I genuinely enjoy.